Complexity

 summary: ClassVar[str] = 'Forbid placing too many ``await`` expressions in a function.'

-class TooManyAssertsViolation(node, text=None, baseline=None)[source]
+final class TooManyAssertsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation